Kendall Jenner Just Determined the Best Way to Wear Heels With Leggings in 2026

 Leather Mules

-If you want to create a very 2026 outfit, pair your stirrup leggings with these on-trend closed-toe wedge mules.
+If you want to create a very 2026 outfit, pair your stirrup leggings with these on-trend peep-toe wedge mules.